alextanhongpin/project-euler/README.md

-# project-euler
+# Project Euler

-Solutions for project euler
+Solutions for Project Euler written in `python` and `golang` (work in progress).

+The goal of this hobby project is to:
+- [x] Understand how to benchmark algorithms
-- [ ] Add benchmark for the different languages
+- [ ] Benchmark the performance for solutions written with `golang` and `python`
-- [ ] Optimize
-- [ ] Create excel to get average performance
+- [ ] Compare the performance between `golang` and `python`
-- [ ] How to benchmark for Go and Python?
+- [ ] Learn to write optimized (and pretty) code
+- [x] Refresher for statistics :)
+- [x] Loop like crazy
+- [x] Refine my decision-making skill (When to brute-force, when to cheat)

+The specs for the machine I am using (since the results might differ for different machines):

-Version: macOS Sierra, Version 10.12.3
+- Version: macOS Sierra, Version 10.12.3
-Machine:
-MacBook Pro (13-inch, 2016, Four Thunderbolt 3 Ports)
+- Machine: MacBook Pro (13-inch, 2016, Four Thunderbolt 3 Ports)
-Processor: 2.9 GHz Intel Core i5
+- Processor: 2.9 GHz Intel Core i5
-Memory: 8 GB 2133 MHz LPDDR3
+- Memory: 8 GB 2133 MHz LPDDR3
-Graphics: Intel Iris Graphics 550 1536 MB
+- Graphics: Intel Iris Graphics 550 1536 MB

 | - | Python | Golang |
 |--|--|--|